 Drizoro Basement Waterproofing Materials required:

 - Prepare the areas to be treated by removing any loose materials any efflorescence ensuring the surface is clean and sound surface.

 - Any damage to the surface should be repaired using Drizoro Maxrest.

 - Any missing mortar can be replaced with either Drizoro Maxrest or Drizoro Maxplug

 - Apply Two coats Drizoro Maxseal Flex X 150mm cover over footing & wall joint incorporating Drizoro Maxmesh into the first coat

 - Two coats of Drizoro Maxseal Foundation | Drizoro Maxseal can be applied to all other rigid surface are as of the wall, 50mm overlap onto the cured Drizoro Maxseal Flex

-- Do not place plastic membrane or the like after coating.
+- Do not place plastic membrane or the like immediately after coating.